 Ehrlichiosis is an infection passed through a tick bite.
-It can be treated with medication but can be fatal if not treated.
+It can be treated with medication, but can be fatal if left untreated.

-Spending time in an area where ticks are common, increase your risk of infection.
+Spending time in an area where ticks are common, increases your risk of infection.
 This includes outdoor areas with high grass or bushes.
-Not all tick bites will lead to infections.
+Not all tick bites will lead to infection.

 The infection is most often found in the mid-Atlantic, southeastern, and south central United States.

 The risk of a severe infection is increased in people with impaired immune systems such as HIV or cancer.

 It may take at least 1-2 weeks before symptoms develop.
 The first symptoms are often flu-like symptoms such as: